goshdarngames/TwitterAdventureBot/README.md

 Purpose of directories within the project:

+    * VIRTUAL
-    * Virtual - Python3 virtualenv for running and developing the system.
+        - Python3 virtualenv for running and developing the system.

+    * game-runner
+        - Python modules for running the games.